jupyter-book/jupyter-book/docs/intro.md

 This tool provides a command-line interface and a Python API that lets users do the following:

-* Write their content in markdown files, Jupyter Notebooks, or rST files.
+* Write their content in markdown files or Jupyter Notebooks.
 * Include computational elements in any of the above (e.g. executable code cells along with their outputs)
 * Include rich syntax for publication features, such as citations,